Go Pro

 BlackRock Income and Growth logo

-BRIG vs. CRWN, BASC, MAJE, IVI, and TIGT
+BRIG vs. CRWN, IVI, TIGT, JUS, and ASIT

 Should you buy BlackRock Income and Growth stock or one of its competitors?
 MarketBeat compares BlackRock Income and Growth with other companies and stocks that may be similar based on industry, sector, market capitalization, business model, investor interest, or shared news coverage.
-Companies and stocks commonly compared with BlackRock Income and Growth include Crown Place VCT (CRWN), Brown Advisory US Smaller Companies (BASC), Majedie Investments (MAJE), Invesco Income Growth Trust (IVI), and Troy Income & Growth (TIGT).
+Companies and stocks commonly compared with BlackRock Income and Growth include Crown Place VCT (CRWN), Invesco Income Growth Trust (IVI), Troy Income & Growth (TIGT), Jupiter US Smaller Companies (JUS), and Aberforth Split Level Income Trust (ASIT).
 These companies are all part of the "asset management" industry.

 How does BlackRock Income and Growth compare to Crown Place VCT?

-Crown Place VCT (LON:CRWN) and BlackRock Income and Growth (LON:BRIG) are both small-cap financial services companies, but which is the better business?
-We will contrast the two companies based on the strength of their dividends, valuation, analyst recommendations, media sentiment, institutional ownership, risk, profitability and earnings.
+Crown Place VCT (LON:CRWN) and BlackRock Income and Growth (LON:BRIG) are both small-cap financial services companies, but which is the better investment?
+We will compare the two companies based on the strength of their analyst recommendations, risk, dividends, valuation, earnings, media sentiment, institutional ownership and profitability.

 Company Overall Sentiment